ffang0224/ffang0224.github.io/_posts/2024-01-30-assignment2.md

 \
 ![all texts](/assets\images\alltexts.png)

 This **word cloud** we see here presents the 95 most common terms throughout the 3 works.
-We can clearly see various common words that at first glance might not provide much useful information, but once we put them in context they are more meaningful that they look.
+We can clearly see various common words that at first glance might not provide much useful information, but once we put them in context they are more meaningful than they look.

-> In order to analyze this properly, we will ignore words such as "gutenberg", "project", "just", "quite", etc...\
+> To analyze this properly, we will ignore words such as "gutenberg", "project", "just", "quite", etc...\
 These are just words that appear either due to the fact that we obtained the raw text from Project Gutemberg or because they are part of basic English grammar.

 For example, take the word **"room"**.
 One might assume that this is just due to the fact that it is a daily-use English word.
-However, if we think about it deeply, it would not be utilized with such a frequence in normal sentences.
+However, if we think about it deeply, it would not be utilized with such a frequency in normal sentences.

 ![room](/assets\images\room.png)\
 *Word count for the word "room" throughout the entire corpus*

-If we look at the word occurrence for the word "room" and its variations ("rooms", mostly), we will see that the word in mentioned a total of **474** times, an huge amount for such a specific word.\
+If we look at the word occurrence for the word "room" and its variations ("rooms", mostly), we will see that the word is mentioned a total of **474** times, a huge amount for such a specific word.\
 Once we link it with the context of the works, it all makes sense: *Sherlock Holmes*, being a detective, often has to examine the room and analyze the hints that will lead him to the suspect.
 Logically, this word will appear very often if we additionally consider the root behind the name of the first novel: ***"A Study in Scarlet"***.\
 The book's title derives from a speech given by Holmes, a consulting detective, to his friend and chronicler Watson on the nature of his work, in which he describes the story's murder investigation as his **"study in scarlet"** inside the room.
 Similarly to this, we can also find multiple words that fit the detective genre, such as "case", "police" and "inspector".